What Does a Balanced Diet for Dogs Include?

 Fats often carry a negative connotation, especially with the growing prevalence of obesity in humans and pets.
 However, healthy fats are a critical part of your dog’s growth and development.
 They are also appealing to your pet, as they improve the scent and taste of their food.

 Healthy fats are an important source of energy in your pet’s diet.
 In fact, they carry twice the amount of energy as carbohydrates and proteins.
-If your dog is unable to use this energy, you may begin to see it reflected in weight gain.
+If your dog gets more energy than they use on a daily basis, you may begin to see it reflected in weight gain.
 An appropriate amount of fat in combination with exercise promotes a healthier pet.

-A proper balance of omega-3 and omega-6 fatty acids is necessary for a healthy coat and everything underneath.
-Fish oils are an excellent source of omega-3 fatty acids, while pork and chicken fat contain plenty of omega-6.
+A proper balance of omega-3 and omega-6 fatty acids is necessary for a healthy coat and everything underneath, including maintenance of normal inflammatory balance.
+Fish oils are an excellent source of omega-3 fatty acids, while many other meats provide plenty of omega-6.

 Choosing healthy fats, that contain an appropriate balance of fatty acids, helps your pet stay trim and energetic.
 The amount of fat in your dog’s diet should also be dependent on their size, age, and lifestyle.